RenCloud/InformatiCup2017/source/results.rst

 Keep in mind that the graph is smoothed by Tensorboard.
 That's why the 30% accuracy isn't visible.

+During the pretraining we could observe that the first networks had really big weight and the following RBM's had too small weights.
-But this time we changed the weight decy mechanic.
+That's why we changed the weight decay mechanic.
 Each entry in weight_dacy parameter coresponds to one RBM network.
-Because we observed that the first one or two networks tend to have huge weights, therefore they get a higher weight penalty.
-On the other side the later networks are more likely to have too small weights, when they have the same big learning rate as the early networks.
+That allowed us to tweak the weight decay for every RBM independently.
 With this change the networks had a better weight development.
 The highest or lowest weights have a good initial value for the finetuning as it can be seen here: